bachelor-2014/report/v2/introduction.md

 1. The feasibility of our proposed design
 2. Feasibility of specific additions to the existing functionality

+To assess both of these goals the same method will be used.
 The feasibility will be measured by implementing the design and assess the success of the implementation.